Standard Process Cataplex C, ACP, Pancreatrophin PMG Recall Lawsuit | 2025 Latest Updates

 Contact Schmidt & Clark, LLP today for a free, no-obligation consultation.

-Standard Process Inc. of Palmyra, WI has recalled specific lots of Cataplex C, ACP, and Pancreatrophin PMG dietary supplements due to potential salmonella contamination.
+Standard Process Inc. of Palmyra, WI has recalled specific lots of Cataplex C, ACP, and Pancreatrophin PMG dietary supplements due to potential Salmonella contamination.

 The recall was initiated after a routine FDA inspection revealed that one of the ingredients contained the bacteria.
 These contaminated supplements pose serious health risks to consumers.